-After the bucket has been filled with grain, snap the lid down half-way on the container to allow the air to escape as the dry ice sublimates (changes from solid to a gas).
-This usually takes 30 to 60 minutes, but may take up to a couple of hours depending on the amount of dry ice used and the room temperature.
+After the bucket has been filled with grain, snap the lid down halfway on the container to allow the air to escape as the dry ice sublimates (changes from solid to gas).
+This usually takes 30 to 60 minutes but may take up to a couple of hours depending on the amount of dry ice used and the room temperature.

-Directions: Place new oxygen absorber into container and seal promptly (within 20 minutes).
-One oxygen absorber will treat a one gallon container.
+Directions: Place the new oxygen absorber into the container and seal it promptly (within 20 minutes).
+One 300-500 cc oxygen absorber will treat a one-gallon container.
 Store unused oxygen absorbers in a sealed container with air removed for future use.

-Use only with products which are low in moisture (10 percent or less) and low in oil content.
-Botulism poisoning may result from storing products high in moisture in a low oxygen environment.
+Use only with products that are low in moisture (10 percent or less) and low in oil content.
+Botulism poisoning may result from storing products high in moisture in a low-oxygen environment.

 Oxygen absorbers are not effective for use in plastic buckets.
 They depend on the absence of oxygen to kill insects.
 Plastic buckets are not a true oxygen barrier and allow a slow transmission of oxygen through the polyethylene walls of the container over time.
 Dry ice (CO2) should be used to prevent insect infestation in plastic buckets.

 Warning: Botulism may result from storing moist products in reduced oxygen packaging.
-See our post entitled Is There a Killer Lurking in Your Food Storage to learn more about this dangerous enemy.
+See our post entitled, Is There a Killer Lurking in Your Food Storage to learn more about this dangerous enemy.
 It is possible to create an environment that might kill the ones you love.
 Do not use oxygen absorber packets in moist products.
-Some items that may be dangerous to store with an oxygen packet include dried meats, brown sugar, nuts, granola, and fruits and vegetables (unless they are completely dry and snap when bent).
+Check the moisture content of many foods at this site.

 Acceptable treatment method for any type of dry food product packaging.